srdjanfurman/Python_code_snippets/seven_segment_display/README.md

-# Emulator of the seven segment LED display panel
+# Emulator of the seven-segment LED display panel

 ## Description

-The purpose of this script is to emulate the seven segment LED display panel.
+The purpose of this script is to emulate the seven-segment LED display panel.

 ## Explanation

-- The seven segment LED display panel contains eight 4-digit displays.
+- The seven-segment LED display panel contains eight 4-digit displays.

 - Panel displays table example